coldshower/blog/book-list.md

 ## Finished

+- **I Who Have Never Known Men** Jacqueline Harpman
+  - A demonstration of what happens when someone has mastered writing.
+One of the strongest openings to a novel I've ever read.
+I can't get over how much is able to be said in a book so short and simple (~170 pages).
 - **I'm Glad My Mom Died** Jennette McCurdy
   - emotional rollercoaster and page turner.
 As someone who tries their best to see both sides, I was shocked when I too, was glad McCurdy's mom died.
 Highly recommend.
 - **Build** Tony Fadell